 - Lengthen & contract

 - Burn fuel for energy (glycogen, fats, amino acids)

-During the repeated contraction of our muscles during exercise, microscopic tears will appear, this is called micro trauma (sounds scary I know, but its not).
+During the repeated contraction of our muscles during exercise, microscopic tears will appear, this is called micro trauma (sounds scary I know, but it is not).
 Micro trauma is a natural development during exercise and is actually the trigger required to allow our muscles to grow bigger and stronger (desired outcome) – this occurs as the body naturally heals and repairs the micro tears in our muscles.
-So post workout soreness (aftermath) is the logical and desired outcome of a great training session!
+So, post workout soreness (aftermath) is the logical and desired outcome of a great training session!
 And given the significant roles water plays in the body’s healing system, consistently drinking water and remaining hydrated is crucial to help muscle recovery.

 Contrary to popular belief – the Delayed Onset Muscle Soreness (DOMS), which includes tenderness, decreased range of motion and strength experienced in the hours / days after a workout isn’t from Lactic Acid (LA) build up – rather the micro trauma to our muscles as discussed above.
 Lactic Acid is the burning sensation felt within your active muscles during your workout & shortly after only.
 LA is not responsible for our predominant post workout pain as it is expelled from the body within the first few hours post workout.

 The Importance of Hydration for Peak Performance & Muscle Recovery

 So how do we reduce the soreness DURING a workout so that we are more likely to push through and continue practicing our daily training on a more regular basis?
 This is where cellular hydration has immense importance & value for peak performance.